Finding Gold and Meeting a Judge

 "Ben, do you want me to tell Uncle Ethan you didn't mind me?"

 "I'm sorry, Claire, I just saw a big gold piece right over there.
 You're not going to tell him I didn't come when you called are you?
-Not this time, but I will tell him the next time you don't mind me."
+He might spank me!"

 The boys scamper to grab the biggest one they can find.

 When they get back to camp, they find Joseph and Ethan sitting next to the fire.
-They have already started the water boiling.
+Joseph has already started scraping the carrots for the meal.

 "Where are the fish? " Claire asks.

 "They weren't biting.
-The water is too cold right now."
+Uncle Ethan says the water is still too cold right now."
 Joseph tells her.

 "I'll take the gun and go get us some rabbits I saw back up the way we came."
 Ethan reassures Claire.

 "Joseph, I need you to stay here and watch out for Claire and the boys.
-I'll be back in an hour, or at least before dark."
+I'll be back in an hour."
+Ethan tells the boy as he sees him picking up the ammunition bag.

 Ethan answers "Ben, I just can't stay and look at it right now.
 I have to go hunting while there is enough light to see.
 I'll look at it as soon as I get back."

 Ethan leaves the children by the wagon as he rides his horse back along the trail they came up on.
-He finds the wooded area and manages to get four of the wild hares he had seen on the drive by the woods earlier in the day.
+He finds the wooded area and manages to get five of the wild hares he had seen on the drive by the woods earlier in the day.
 He skins the animals and prepares them for cooking before he rides back to the children.
 This takes a little longer than he anticipated.
-Ethan realizes he has been gone over two hours.
-He heads back to the wagon ready to pop these rabbits in the cooking pot.
+Realizing he has been gone over two hours, Ethan heads back to the wagon ready to pop these rabbits in the cooking pot.

 Back at the wagon, Joseph has taken the horses back down to the stream to drink.
 When he comes back, Claire asks "Joseph, why didn't the boys come back up with you?"